JirkaDellOro/FUDGE/README.md

 This is a fork of the original FUDGE repository.
 It is used to work on the graphical capabilities of FUDGE and will specifically tackle Effects regarding Light and Shadow.

 # Welcome!
-This repository contains the source code, the documentation and the full development history of FUDGE.
-If you want to create using FUDGE, visit the repository [FUDGE_Runtime](https://github.com/JirkaDellOro/FUDGE_Runtime), which contains an excerpt with all you need to get going.
+This repository is a fork of the original FUDGE repository.
+It contains the source code, the documentation and the full development history of FUDGE and FUDGE_LightAndShadow.

 FUDGE is a lightweight open-source game engine and editor created for educating students in an academic environment in the field of design and development of games and highly interactive applications.
 It may also be used as a rapid prototyping tool to easly convey and evaluate ideas for applications and games and as a tool to create educational games.
+This projects extends the functionality of FUDGE to achieve a higher visual fidelity.

+# Example Scene
+This Scene contains everything created in the FUDGE_LightAndShadow Project[Example Scene](https://github.com/lo-th/Oimo.js)

 # Folders
 ## Core